 Ask permission to search

-Ask for their permission to search their front and back yards after dark.
+If you’re not using wildlife cameras, ask for their permission to search their front and back yards after dark.
 It’s polite to ask for the latest time you can search, to avoid disrupting their schedule.
 Some people will leave a side gate open for you.